zhouzhouyou/ELearning/readme.md

 [TOC]

-Emoji :zero: means I have do nothing yet, :keycap_ten: means I have finished it.

 # Introduction

 E-learning is a platform that provides courses to students.
 In our app, students can explore courses, study and communicate.